-INFO-I 450 Systems Design and Development (3-3 cr.)
-P: Approval of the faculty and completion of required core ilnformatics courses.
-Students work on capstone projects in supervised teams.
+INFO-I 450 Systems Design and Development (3 cr.)
+P: Junior/senior status in the informatics major Students work on capstone projects in supervised teams.
 They select an appropriate project (preferably based on cognate), then learn to develop a plan that leads to success.
 Teamwork, communication, and organizational skills are emphasized in a real-world-style environment.

-INFO-I 451 Systems Development (3-3 cr.)
-P: Approval of the faculty and completion of required core ilnformatics courses.
+INFO-I 451 Systems Development (3 cr.)
+P: INFO-I 451.
+Continuation of INFO-I 450.
 Students work on capstone projects in supervised teams.
 They select an appropriate project (preferably based on cognate), then learn to develop a plan that leads to success.
 Teamwork, communication, and organizational skills are emphasized in a real-world-style environment.

 INFO-I 490 Internship in Informatics Professional Practice (1-3 cr.)
-P: Approval and completion of 100and 200-level requirements in Informatics.
+P: Approval and junior/senior status in informatics.
 Students gain professional work experience in an industry or research organization setting using skills and knowledge acquired in informatics course work.
 May be repeated for a maximum of 3 cr. hours.
 S/F grading.